zschutzman/zschutzman.github.io/_posts/2017-05-24-first-year-first-post.md

 #### 1. ***Computational Economics***
 {: style="color:#800000;" :}

- Economics is the study of how society, institutions, and individuals allocate scarse resources.
+ Economics is the study of how society, institutions, and individuals allocate scarce resources.
 One way that this happens in the everyday world is people buying goods and services from companies.
 There are only so many apples at the Whole Foods, and they choose to set their price at, like, $7 per pound because that's what they've determined is the profit-maximizing price (for whatever reason).
 What happens when we have multiple people and multiple goods AND the people have more complex desires than just wanting some apples?
 What if Alice and Bob show up to the store and Alice wants an apple and an orange and Bob wants an apple and a pear, neither of them will settle for having only one of the fruits (all-or-none), and there is only one apple?
 How do we decide who gets the apple?
 What if there dozens or hundreds of people and produce items?
 It turns out that deciding the best allocation of goods in these settings is actually a really difficult problem for computers to solve, so Computational Economists come up with methods for finding approximate solutions to these kinds of problems in various settings.

 #### 2. ***Statistical Learning Theory***
 {: style="color:#800000;" :}